oguyon/AdaptiveOpticsControl/src/AOloopControl/doc/AOloopControl.md

 ## METHOD 1: Provide an external simulation that adheres to AOloopControl input/output conventions

-The user needs to run a loop that updates the wavefront sensor image when the DM input changes.
+The user runs a loop that updates the wavefront sensor image when the DM input changes.
 Both the DM and WFS are represented as shared memory image streams.
 When a new DM shape is written, the DM stream semaphores are posted by the user, triggering the WFS image computation.
 When the WFS image is computed, its semaphores are posted.